ZYSF/gen1cpu/ControlRegisters.md

 * Sleep (fourth-lowest bit) will disable the dingdong flag.

 The values for the alarm and forget thresholds are specified in 4 bits each from the 8th and 16th bits, with the resulting values being 16 left-shifted by the value of the respective bits.

+Note that when handling a timer exception (i.e. if it's enabled and a dingdong occurs) the processor will automatically disable the dingdong.

 ## (TODO?)
 CTRL_TIMER1 (7)